RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 wafer-scale semiconductor-like manufacturing processes to the world of optics that heretofore has largely relied on, I would say, discrete assembly as opposed to integrated assembly.

-**Interviewer:** That's fascinating that the photonics or optronics world has been slightly behind the regular semiconductor industry in that sense.
+**Andrew Bell:** That's fascinating that the photonics or optronics world has been slightly behind the regular semiconductor industry in that sense.

 **Suresh Venkatesan:** Oh, absolutely.
 I think leading-edge semiconductors, of course, trailblaze and then